TurboWarp/docs/docs/development/extensions/inputs.md

 import {ExtensionCode} from './utils.js';

 Often you will want your blocks to take something in as an "input", "argument", or "parameter".
-Let's learn how to do that.
+Let's learn how to do that with a new example:

 <ExtensionCode title="strict-equality">{require("!raw-loader!@site/static/example-extensions/strict-equality.js")}</ExtensionCode>

 Save this code to a file called "strict-equality.js" besides "hello-world.js", and load it the same way you loaded the hello world extension.
 Most of the code is very similar to the hello world extension.
 Notice that the strictly equals block in this extension will differentiate between "a" and "A" unlike the normal Scratch equals block.

-Again, you shouldn't use the extensions listed in this tutorial in actual projects.
-If you want to use this block in your projects, see the "Utilities" extension on https://extensions.turbowarp.org/.
+(If you want to use this block in your projects, see the "Utilities" extension on https://extensions.turbowarp.org/)

 Now let's talk about the arguments.

 :::info
-The argument system in general can be a bit finicky.
+The argument system can be a bit finicky.
 If something's not working, make a bug report.
 :::

 To add arguments to a block, you give it an `arguments` property.
 It should be set to an object that contains other objects.
 Each property you put in `arguments` corresponds to a single argument.
 Each one has a name.
-Conventionally we use all capital letters for the argument name, but you don't need to.
+The names can be all capitals or any format you desire.

 Here's a summary of the most common properties to set for an argument: